mattbishop/sql-event-store/README.md

 # SQL Event Store
 Demonstration of a SQL event store with deduplication and guaranteed event ordering.
 The database rules are intended to prevent incorrect information from entering into an event stream.
 You are assumed to have familiarity with [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
-Two DDLs are provided – one for [Postgres](https://www.postgresql.org), one for [SQLite](https://sqlite.org).
+Three DDLs are provided – one for [Postgres](https://www.postgresql.org), one for [SQLite](https://sqlite.org), and one for [SQL Server](https://www.microsoft.com/sql-server).

 This project uses a node test suite to ensure the DDLs comply with the design requirements.
 The DDLs can also be ported to most SQL RDBMS and accessed from any number of writers, including high-load serverless functions, without a coordinating “single writer” process.

 ### Installing

 Good news!
 Nothing to install!
-Instead, take the DDLs in this project ([Postgres](./postgres-event-store.ddl), [SQLite](./sqlite-event-store.ddl)) and include them in your application’s database definition set.
+Instead, take the DDLs in this project ([Postgres](./postgres-event-store.ddl), [SQLite](./sqlite-event-store.ddl), [SQL Server](./sql-server-event-store.ddl)) and include them in your application's database definition set.

 ## Usage Model

-Both SQLite and Postgres versions have similar SQL usage models but with one main difference.
-Postgres provides functions, whereas SQLite only has views.
-The concepts and naming are similar between the two databases, but slightly different in their use and capabilities.
+SQLite, Postgres, and SQL Server versions have similar SQL usage models but with some differences.
+Postgres and SQL Server provide functions/procedures, whereas SQLite only has views.
+The concepts and naming are similar between the databases, but slightly different in their use and capabilities.

 ### Appending Events